eddiesTime/sme_app/gfm_documentation.md

 [\[64\]](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html)
 is used.

-`StreamBuilder` is a widget that takes in a Stream, in this case, `_weatherBloc.weatherEntity` and builds the UI whenever a value is emitted by the stream.
+`StreamBuilder` is a widget that takes in a stream, in this case, `_weatherBloc.weatherEntity` and builds the UI whenever a value is emitted by the stream.
 The new value is represented by an `AsyncSnapshot`[\[65\]](https://api.flutter.dev/flutter/widgets/AsyncSnapshot-class.html).